 Hosting a Ham4Ham with HAMILTON Creator Lin-Manuel Miranda

-Halle joined the Producer Development & Mentorship Program at TRU (Theater Resources Unlimited), gaining hands on experience under the expert guidance of Tony Award winning Producers.
+A 2016 graduate of the Producer Development & Mentorship Program at TRU (Theater Resources Unlimited), Halle gained hands on experience under the expert guidance of Tony Award winning Producers.
 Halle made her NYC producing debut with an Industry Reading of TO DANCE, a new musical directed by Broadway's Jeff Whiting (Hairspray, The Producers, Scottsboro Boys).